Watts-Lab/task-mapping/tasks/summaries/Writing story-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants received a writing prompt.
+Participants receive a writing prompt.
 Examples include, "Write a story about this inkblot," or "Describe this mountain scene."
 Everyone in the same team gets the same writing prompt.

 ## 2. Goal Directives
 The goal is to write a response to the prompt.
 If working in teams, participants discuss and collectively produce the same story.
 The work must be submitted online within a fixed time period.